 Build the ASAP cloud native image with the same ENV_ID, database users credentials, default users credentials, same port numbers, and cartridges deployed in the traditional deployment.
-This task includes creating the ASAP Docker image and using the ASAP cloud native download packages.
+This task includes creating the ASAP image and using the ASAP cloud native download packages.
 See "Creating an ASAP Cloud Native Image" for details.

-The values of ENV_ID and port numbers are present in the asap73ServerLinux.response file of the ASAP installation directory.
+The values of ENV_ID and port numbers are present in the asap73ServerLinux.response file (if moving from 7.3.x traditional deployment) or asap74ServerLinux.response file (if moving from 7.4.x traditional deployment) of the ASAP installation directory.